kandadaboggu/jr.com-hpstr/_posts/2014-10-16-new-binaries-in-yosemite.md

 #### /usr/sbin
 Here are new commands that I can see being used by macadmins:

 **discoveryutil** - running sudo discoveryutil --help doesn't give you much, but there it shows a --debug option that states "interact w/discoveryd".
 Hmm.. what is discoveryd?
-The man page states:
+[The man page](x-man-page://8/discoveryd) states:

+{% blockquote man discoveryd %}
-> The discoveryd daemon is responsible for unicast DNS resolution, multicast DNS resolution, and Service Discovery on the system.
+The discoveryd daemon is responsible for unicast DNS resolution, multicast DNS resolution, and Service Discovery on the system.
 It performs queries, registrations, and provides answers on behalf of other clients through the DNS Service Discovery API as documented in dns_sd.h
+{% endblockquote %}

 We have DNS debugging!
 More info in man discoveryd such as logging level (None, Basic, Intermediate, Detailed, VeryDetailed, Everything, or a number) or the class (Events, Sockets, Bonjour, Network).